CLM Market Report 2026: What Gartner, Forrester, and IDC Say

 AI-Native CLM Is Rising

-Gartner's recent analysis explicitly calls out "architectural AI readiness" as a differentiating factor, distinguishing between vendors that have integrated large language models at the platform level and those that offer point AI features built on older NLP approaches.
-For buyers, the practical question is whether the AI features feel like a natural part of the workflow or like a separate tool you must context-switch into.
+For buyers, the practical question is not which architecture a vendor claims but whether the AI features feel like a natural part of the workflow or like a separate tool you must context-switch into.
+Test that with your own contracts rather than taking either side's framing at face value.
 For more on this distinction, see our guide on AI-native contract management.

 Vendor Consolidation Is Accelerating